 If you just started personal branding on social media, you’re probably not that interested in automating your activity.
 But as soon as you produce more content, become more visible and active, these tools will be a great way to save time.
 Take a look at our article on the best affordable social media tools that can help you automate your social media tasks.
 You may even find it especially helpful in terms of your content distribution – planning and publishing your posts and articles.

 If you don’t get your work organized, you’ll get lost!
 For some people, Google Calendar works perfectly and is enough.
 But if you’re not among its admirers, fortunately, there are other tools available.
 Tools that’ll help you plan your activities, divide them into projects, on daily or monthly basis, and will change your workflow for the better.
-For organizing your tasks and getting motivated to do your work, we would recommend Wunderlist or ToDoIst.
+For organizing your tasks and getting motivated to do your work, we would recommend ToDoIst.
 You can consider them your personal assistants in getting things done.
 Time to wipe away your sticky notes!

 image source: churchm.ag